netplexflix/Movie-Recommendations-for-Plex/README.md

 ### Trakt
 - Your Trakt API credentials can be found in Trakt under settings => [Your Trakt Apps](https://trakt.tv/oauth/applications) [More info here](https://trakt.docs.apiary.io/#)
 - **sync_watch_history:** Can be set to `false` if you already build your Trakt watch history another way (e.g.: through Trakt's Plex Scrobbler).

+> [!IMPORTANT]
+> The Trakt watch history sync is **one way**.
+That means that if you're doing different runs for different users, their combined watch history will be synced to Trakt and recommendations will be based on their combined profile.
+> You can manually remove items from watch history within Trakt.
+To remove large batches of watch history you'll have to create a support ticket with Trakt.

 ### TMDB Settings
 - **use_TMDB_keywords:** `true` uses TMDB (plot)keywords for matching (Recommended).
 In this case an api_key is required.